programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="step3a-3.png" alt="Visual description of figure image" caption="Figure 4.
 Keys and Endpoint." %}

 2\.
-Copy KEY 1 and paste it into a separate text file on your machaine you can refer to.
+Copy KEY 1 and paste it into a separate text file you can refer to.
 The key will look a bit like this b-f-9-7-0-8-4-8-b-7-a-6-6-8-1-9-.
 There are two keys, but you only need to use one of them for this lesson.

 3\.
 Copy endpoint and paste it in your file for reference.
 The endpoint contains your unique resource name and will be similar to this https://computer-vision-transcription-jhb.cognitiveservices.azure.com/.
 This is the URL your Python program will use to communicate with Microsoft Azure Cognitive Services.